kyoung/trek/PMO.md

 ## Hotfix
-- [ ] The star of the system is no longer displayed
+- [ ] Comically enlarged buttons in eng
 - [ ] Engineering overload is still busted
 - [ ] Pushing power to the bridge seems to blow it... causing massive disruption to all consoles
 - [ ] Repairing the bridge doesn't seem to fix blast damage to consoles